Domaine Francois Cotat, Les Culs de Beaujeu, AOC/AOP Sancerre, Chavignol, Cher, France, 2011

 Chavignol has the steepest limestone slopes of the Sancerre appellation.
 Francois Cotat wines are produced from 3ha of vines, with late picking as a rule.
 Consequently in some years, alcohol or residual sugar are at levels outside AOC/AOP regs, so wines are declassified to IGP.
 Wines are fermented in old oak, with natural yeasts, minimal intervention, without fining or filtering.
 (Adapted from Gauntleys).

 This wine: Varietal sauvignon blanc, closed with natural cork and sealing wax, 14% abv, BBR, £32.50

 WSET style tasting note

-Appearance: clear and bright, medium intensity lemon, showing tears and small bubbles.
+Appearance: clear and bright, medium intensity lemon, showing tears.

 Nose: clean on the nose, of medium (+) intensity, developing, with aromas of green apple peel, lightly bruised apple, limy citrus, galia melon, ripe grapefruit flesh, wet cut grass, sweet and green herbs and a hint of almond.